- String concatenation:

 : apply arg function to given argsidentity

-: make identity functionandThen
+: make identity function

 : goes from left to rightcompose

-: goes from right to leftThese two are apparently the same, but with argument order reversed.
+These two are apparently the same, but with argument order reversed.

 a.andThen(b)

-is same as b.compose(a)
+is same asb.compose(a)

 I guess g.compose(f)